amcp/dse-docker/README.md

-# DataStax Enterprise Cassandra in Docker
+# DataStax Enterprise 5.0 in Docker

 ## Introduction